-Getting enough fiber is a critical component of healthy eating, yet most Americans don’t get enough.
-Fiber not only feeds your food gut bacteria but supports good elimination, critical for daily detoxing.
+Getting enough fiber is a critical component of healthy eating, yet most Americans don't get enough.
+Fiber not only feeds your food gut bacteria but supports good elimination, critical for everyday detox.
 Fiber comes from plant sources, so the more you include fresh fruits, vegetables, nuts and seeds in your diet, the more fiber you will get.
 For women aim for 25 grams a day, and 30-35 for men.

 Drink Enough Water

 Being well hydrated with enough clean, filtered water is imperative for every day detoxing.
 Filtered water is important because municipal water systems may add chemicals or metals to your water that you don't want to drink.
 Aim for half of your body weight in ounces.
 Get a refillable stainless steel bottle that is easy to drink out of and be sure to wash it out every day.
 I carry my 20 ounce Hydro Flask with the sport cap everywhere and know if I get through three bottles a day I am doing my body good.

 Consider Supplement Support

 Along with a daily multivitamin, these over the counter supplements have been part of my personal daily routine for years.
 If they are new to you, do some research on your own and decide if they will work for you, or check with your healthcare provider, nutritionist or Naturopathic Doctor (ND).

 - Milk thistle - This restorative, detoxing herb has been been used for centuries to support liver, gallbladder and kidney health.
 We take it in capsule form and enjoy it in a detox tea blend.
 It contains silymarin and silybin, antioxidants that help protect your liver